vanhoutenbos/azure-aks-aso/README.md

 For production workload you should use [private AKS clusters](https://learn.microsoft.com/en-us/azure/aks/private-clusters), this way you prevent that you expose the Kubernetes API Server publicly

+#### Create your own ACR

+You should create your own ACR instead of getting images directly from the source so that you can proxy/mirror those helm charts and not get rate limited.

 #### Disable local admin

 For security and audit reasons you should always disable the Local Admin on your kubernetes cluster and force AAD-based authentication